pinkerton/components/README.md

       name: users-table
 ```

-All components defined in `components` will be provisioned automatically by the Serverless Components CLI tool.
+In the above example, all components defined in `components` will be provisioned automatically by the Serverless Components CLI tool.
+This is the easiest way to create a Serverless Component.

-In the above example, the Component simply provisions child Components.
 If you want your Component to do more, you can include a `index.js` file and start writing some custom logic.

 ### Inputs & Outputs